dtabas/eep555uw/_notebooks/regression.md

 ### \#2

 Oftentimes our data will have outliers, genrated by faulty sensor measurements or random fluctuations caused by something external to the system we're analyzing.
 Here we generate some data with a large outlier.
 Find the line of best fit for the data with the outlier and without the outlier using the ordinary least squares solution and discuss why the results look different.
+Plot both lines with a legend in the same graphic.
 Describe what we could do to deal with the outlying data.

 ```python